 It’s been said here before: the problem with Superman is that he’s too powerful.
 You can only hurt him with Kryptonite.
 There’s not much else to say or do with this guy.

 He also makes The Flash unfortunately redundant.
-Why have someone who can run fast when Superman can best him in speed?
+Why have someone who can run fast when Superman can best him in speed (and everything else)?

 But, speaking of The Flash himself: awesome.
 Admittedly, he owned most of this film’s humor, and the actor was up to the task.
-He’s clearly the DCEU version of Spiderman, and I want more.
-Gimme, gimme.
-I’ll be very happy to watch the standalone Flash film when it comes.
+He’s clearly the DCEU version of Spiderman, and I’ll be very happy to watch the standalone Flash film when it comes.

 But then, there’s Cyborg.
 He’s a cipher, an Iron Man without the personality.
 I think he could have been better written.
 Next…

 That leaves Aquaman.
 Superbly cast and executed — he needs his own origin movie.
 That’s all, mike drop, end of story.
 I loved the energy, the raw power he brought to the screen.
 What was frustrating: his character’s lack of mythological depth.
 What is the deal with Atlantis?
 What’s his relationship with Norway?
 Do fish obey him or what?
 Stuff was missing.
 In the meantime, I LOVED what we got, which was funny and engaging, both.
 DC needs to move up his movie in their queue, and drop the terrible pathos of Batman and Superman, who are frankly played out.

 It’s not like you HAVE to pander to the fans, but in this case, give the Bat a break.
 Move on.
 Give us something fun and pretty and new.
 We want good storytelling, not another angsty reboot.